metacall/core/docs/README.md

 - Buffer represents a blob of raw memory (i.e. an array of bytes).
 This can be used to represent files as images or any other resources into memory.

-- Array is implemented by means of array of values, which you can think it should be called _list_ instead.
+- Array is implemented using an array of values, which might lead one to ponder that it should be called _list_ instead.
 But as the memory layout is stored into a contiguous memory block of references to values, it is considered an array.

 - Map implements an associative key value pair container.
 A map is implemented with an array of two sized elements array.
-Each element of the map is an array of size two, where the first element of it is always an String and the second element is a value of any type.
+Each element of the map is an array of size two, where the first element of it is always a String and the second element is a value of any type.

 - Pointer is an opaque value representing a raw reference to a memory block.
 Some languages allow to use references to memory and some others do not.
 This type is opaque because **METACALL** does not know what kind of concrete value represents it.
 The representation may be a complex type handled by the developer source code inside the run-time.